SmolNero/SmolSignal/README.md

 # SmolSignal

-SmolSignal is a safety-first AI signal copilot for Flipper Zero users.
+SmolSignal is an AI signal copilot for Flipper Zero users.
 It turns Flipper capture files into plain-English explanations, classifies safety risk, can ask real local/cloud models for richer explanations, and generates only safe workflows such as consumer IR remote files.

-This is not a bypass or cloning tool.
-The safety engine blocks car key cloning, access-control bypass, unknown security replay, and generic "hack this device" flows.

 ## What It Does